elestio-examples/shopware-6/README.md

 Once logged in, a window will open, click on next until you reach the Mailer configuration.

-Choose Configure own SMTP server
+Choose to Configure your own SMTP server

 <img src="./steps/step-01.png" style='width: 200px; max-width:100%;'/>